dpmendez/climate-finance/README.md

 ## 📈 Overview

-This project provides a modular and extensible **event study framework** to analyze how **climate disasters** (hurricanes, wildfires, floods, winter storms, etc.) affect **financial markets**, especially sector-specific ETFs.
+This project provides a modular and extensible **event study** framework to analyze how **climate disasters** (hurricanes, wildfires, floods, winter storms, etc.) affect **financial markets**, especially sector-specific ETFs.

-The goal is to **quantify and forecast abnormal stock returns** in response to these events using historical market and weather data, with both classical (CAPM-style) and machine learning (XGBoost and LSTM) models.
+The initial goal was to **quantify and forecast abnormal stock returns** in response to these events using historical market and weather data, with both classical (CAPM-style) and machine learning (XGBoost and LSTM) models.

+In this branch, the codebase has been **refactored for better structure, output organization, and preparation for a new modeling approach** (tabular regression).
+While the current event study implementation works, it produces **small test datasets** for some events due to limited aligned weather–market data, which restricts predictive insight.

 ---

-## 🌪️ Use Cases
+## 🌪️ Use Cases (Current)

 * Quantify sector-specific market responses to various disaster types.
-* Forecast short-term market volatility driven by extreme weather.
-* Visualize event-driven anomalies and model accuracy across sectors.
-* Extend to future scenarios and simulate market stress testing due to climate events.
+* Save and organize model outputs, metrics, and plots into consistent directories.
+* Run a **tabular regression** task that consolidates all event-day feature sets into one dataset for regression analysis.
+* Maintain reproducible pipelines for both single-event and grouped-event studies.

 ---